XunfunLee/SeismicTransformer/README.md

 #### `SeT_Modular.ipynb` (**Step 2**): for **master** to know how transformer works after modularization

 This notebook is an upgrade of `SeT_Base.ipynb`, putting all functions, classes into python scripts by modularization, getting ready for training within one line of code.
+But it can't work due to the change of the python scripts.

 #### `SeT_Train.py` (**Step 3**): for **professor** to train your model in a single command line